-- (2) Shares of Class A common stock and Class B common stock will vote as a single class.
-Each outstanding share of Class A common stock and Class B common stock will be entitled to one vote on all matters to be voted on by shareholders generally.
-The Class B common stock does not have any right to receive dividends or distributions upon the liquidation or winding up of Maravai LifeSciences Holdings, Inc. In accordance with the Exchange Agreement to be entered into in connection with the Organizational Transactions, MLSH 1 will be entitled to exchange LLC Units, together with an equal number of shares of Class B common stock, for shares of Class A common stock determined in accordance with the Exchange Agreement or, at our election, for cash from a substantially concurrent public offering or private sale (based on the price of our Class A common stock in such public offering or private sale). - (3) Upon completion of this offering, we expect to award options to purchase an aggregate of 1,584,400 shares of Class A common stock with an exercise price set at the initial public offering price issued pursuant to the 2020 Omnibus Incentive Plan (the "2020 Plan"). - (4) Assumes no exercise of the underwriters' option to purchase additional shares.
-If the underwriters exercise their option to purchase additional shares in full, (i) the holders of Class A common stock will have 34% of the voting power in Maravai LifeSciences Holdings, Inc., (ii) MLSH 1, through ownership of the Class B common stock, will have 66% of the voting power of Maravai LifeSciences Holdings, Inc., (iii) MLSH 1 will own 66% of the outstanding LLC Units in Topco LLC and (iv) Maravai LifeSciences Holdings, Inc. will own 34% of the outstanding LLC Units in Topco LLC.
+- (1) Upon completion of this offering, GTCR will control the voting power in Maravai LifeSciences Holdings, Inc. as follows: (i) approximately 65% (or approximately 62% if the underwriters exercise their option to purchase additional shares in full) through its control of MLSH 1 and (ii) approximately 11% through its control of MLSH 2.
+See "Principal Shareholders" for additional information about MLSH 1 and MLSH 2. - (2) Shares of Class A common stock and Class B common stock will vote as a single class.
+Each outstanding share of Class A common stock and Class B Common stock will be entitled to one vote on all matters to be voted on by shareholders generally.
+The Class B common stock does not have any right to receive dividends or distributions upon the liquidation or winding up of Maravai LifeSciences Holdings, Inc. In accordance with the Exchange Agreement to be entered into in connection with the Organizational Transactions, MLSH 1 will be entitled to exchange LLC Units, together with an equal number of shares of Class B common stock, for shares of Class A common stock determined in accordance with the Exchange Agreement or, at our election, for cash from a substantially concurrent public offering or private sale (based on the price of our Class A common stock in such public offering or private sale). - (3) Upon completion of this offering, we expect to award options to purchase an aggregate of 1,522,100 shares of Class A common stock with an exercise price set at the initial public offering price issued pursuant to the 2020 Omnibus Incentive Plan (the "2020 Plan"). - (4) Assumes no exercise of the underwriters' option to purchase additional shares.
+If the underwriters exercise their option to purchase additional shares in full, (i) the holders of Class A common stock will have 38% of the voting power in Maravai LifeSciences Holdings, Inc., (ii) MLSH 1, through ownership of the Class B common stock, will have 62% of the voting power of Maravai LifeSciences Holdings, Inc., (iii) MLSH 1 will own 62% of the outstanding LLC Units in Topco LLC and (iv) Maravai LifeSciences Holdings, Inc. will own 38% of the outstanding LLC Units in Topco LLC.

 Our corporate structure following the offering, as described above, is commonly referred to as an "Up-C" structure, which is commonly used by partnerships and limited liability companies when they undertake an initial public offering of their business.
 Our Up-C structure together with the Tax Receivable Agreement will allow the existing owners of Topco LLC to continue to realize tax benefits associated with owning interests in an entity that is treated as a partnership, or "passthrough" entity, for income tax purposes following the offering.
 One of these benefits is that future taxable income of the Topco LLC that is allocated to such owners will be taxed on a flow-through basis and therefore will not be subject to corporate taxes at the entity level.
-Additionally, because the LLC Units that the existing owners of Topco LLC potential liquidity that holders of non-publicly traded limited liability companies are not typically afforded.
-See "Organizational Structure" and "Description of Capital Stock."
+Additionally, because the LLC Units that the existing owners will continue to hold are exchangeable for shares of our Class A common stock or, at our option, for cash, from Topco LLC, the Up-C structure also provides the existing owners of Topco LLC potential liquidity that holders of non-publicly traded limited liability companies are not typically afforded.
+See "Organizational Structure" and "Description of Capital Stock"